Functions with Diffusive Properties

-In the $n\equiv 2\pmod{4}$ case, if the column vectors are used as the $v_i$ instead of the rows, then for each bit in the output, a change in one of exactly some half of the input bits causes that output bit to flip.
-Note that, since column rank equals row rank, linear independence of the rows implies that of the columns.
-This produces a diffusive map, but unfortunately the matrices are not square in the other three cases.
-Now we optimize diffusive functions, again with respect to minimizing the output dimension.
-Incredibly, we will see that there exists a diffusive permutation of every input space $\mathbb{F}_2^n$ for integers $n\ge 2$.\\
+In the $n\equiv 2\pmod{4}$ case, if the column vectors are used as the $v_{i;k}$ instead of the rows, then for each bit in the output, a change in one of exactly some half of the input bits causes that output bit to flip.
+Since column rank equals row rank, linear independence of the rows implies that of the columns, causing injectivity.
+Therefore, this produces a probabilistically diffusive map.
+Unfortunately, the matrices are not square in the other three cases.
+Interestingly, we will see that there exists a probabilistically diffusive permutation of every input space $\{0,1\}^n$ for integers $n\ge 2$. \end{example}